-On the Second Day the kids took blue saran wrap and glued it to the bottom for the waters below and glued; cotton balls on the top half of the page for waters and clouds above.
+Day 2 -On the second day the kids took blue Saran Wrap and glued it to the bottom for the waters below and glued; cotton balls on the top half of the page for waters and clouds above.

-For the Fifth Day they cut out birds and fish, and glued them to the page.
+Day 5 - Children glue pictures of birds and fish to the page.
 They also glued some more of the blue saran wrap to the bottom so it looked like the fish were in water.

-For the Sixth Day I used my digital camera to take pictures of each of the kids and printed it out on white card stock.
+Day 6 - I used my digital camera to take pictures of each of the kids and printed them out on white card stock.
 They cut out animals and glued them around their pictures.
 This makes it more personal and helps them to realize that God created them too!